api3dao/old-api3-docs/airnode/2-2-implementation.md

 * **Blockchain nodes:** Similarly, using blockchain (e.g., Ethereum) nodes run by third party service providers is considered as a valid usage scenario.
 Airnode uses all providers simultaneously (i.e., not through a Quorum-based consensus or behind a load balancer) for maximum availability, which is made possible by its unique stateless design.
 The interactions made with each provider is contained in a separate serverless function invocation so that a malicious provider cannot induce node-level failure.

+In addition, the protocol is implemented in a way that a blockchain service provider cannot tamper with the parameters of a request, but only deny service.
+Note that this is not the case with alternative solutions, as they treat the blockchain service provider as a trusted party.

 We also recommend cloud hosting over hosting on-premises due to the superior availability of serverless functions, and also for their set-and-forget qualities.
 As a precaution, redundancy on multiple cloud providers can be provisioned easily and virtually at no cost thanks to the fully-serverless design of Airnode.